Find Out The Types of Baby Formula Best For Your Kid

 Similac Organic is made with organic cow’s milk and other organic components.

-Good Start Natural Cultures is a new baby formula which includes Bifidus BL.
-This bacterial culture helps Baby keep a healthy intestinal environment and have been shown to increase Baby’s level of antibodies.
+Good Start Natural Cultures is a new baby formula that includes Bifidus B.L.
+This bacterial culture helps Baby keep a healthy intestinal environment and has been shown to increase Baby’s antibodies.

 Organic formulas

-If your child has a sensitivity or allergy to cow’s milk or soy protein, then an organic formula may be best suited for his needs.
-Organic formulas contain no genetically modified organisms (GMOs), which means they have not been altered by scientists through genetic engineering techniques such asgenetic modification, bioengineering or tissue culture.
-The process of making organic baby formula is also much more labor-intensive than conventional formulas, which means organic baby formula tends to be more expensive than nonorganic options.
+If your child is sensitive or allergic to cow’s milk or soy protein, an organic formula may suit his needs.
+Organic formulas contain no genetically modified organisms (GMOs), which means they have not been altered by scientists through genetic engineering techniques such as genetic modification, bioengineering, or tissue culture.
+Making organic baby formula is also much more labor-intensive than conventional formulas, which means organic baby formula tends to be more expensive than nonorganic options.

-1) Full-fat: This type of formula has the most fat in it (about 50%), making it a good choice if your baby needs more calories or if you’re breastfeeding exclusively.
+1) Full-fat: This formula has the most fat (about 50%), making it a good choice if your Baby needs more calories or if you’re breastfeeding exclusively.

-2) Low-fat: This type of formula has less fat than full-fat formulas (about 20%) but still contains enough nutrients for your baby’s needs.
-If your child is not gaining weight well or seems constipated after drinking this kind of formula, try switching to a higher fat version instead.
+2) Low-fat: This formula has less fat than full-fat formulas (about 20%) but still contains enough nutrients for your Baby’s needs.
+If your child is not gaining weight or seems constipated after drinking this formula, try switching to a higher-fat version.

 More!

-In addition to all of the above formulas, there is another series of formulas that are designed for older babies.
-These “second step” formulas may have higher levels of proteins and/or calcium to parallel the needs of a toddler.
-Some are designed for babies 4 months and older while other are for babies who are 6 months or older.
+In addition to all of the above formulas, another series of formulas are designed for older babies.
+These “second step” formulas may have higher levels of proteins and calcium to parallel the needs of a toddler.
+Some are designed for babies four months or older, while others are for six months or older.